dshao/kb_cg_protein_model-/README.md

 sc_name = none
 ``````

 NOTE: this CG procedure requires the hacked version of charmm specific to our group.
+It also requires special perl and fortran scripts that are currently only available to our group.
+We are working to make these public in the near future.

 Main outputs for input pdb:\
 1. [pdb-file-name]_ca.cor